yaqwsx/KiKit/docs/cli.md

 ## Modify commands

-- `kikit modify references --show/--hide --generous / --strict --pattern
+- `kikit modify references --show/--hide  --pattern
   <pattern> <board>` hide or show all references on the board matching a regular
   pattern.
-The generous option hides also all text item within the footprint that contain reference.

-- `kikit modify values --show/--hide --generous / --strict --pattern
+- `kikit modify values --show/--hide  --pattern
   <pattern> <board>` is the same as above, just with footprint values.